|Doing Well in College|

 everyone hopes college will be a positive, worthwhile experience.

 college.
-Such students come to feel that they cant do the work
+Such students come to feel that they can't do

 required.
-But often their real problem is they dont know how to
+But often their real problem is they don't know

 Having the Right Attitude

-on the work or dont persist when things get rough.
-This inner commitment
+on the work or don't persist when things get rough.
+This inner

 for success in college.